aneldev/dynadux/doc/Debugging.md

   globalVariableName?: string;
 }
 ```
-When you work with multiple stores it makes sense to save debugging info of the `dynaduxDebugMiddleware` in different global variables.
+When you work with multiple stores, it makes sense to save debugging info of the `dynaduxDebugMiddleware` in different global variables.

 To load the middleware and save the array in different global name, for instance `debugState`, we can create the middleware like this: